 The Nintendo Switch has racked up a huge number of great games since its launch over two years ago.
 The Japanese video game company has finally started listening to the demands from western fans for more third-party titles, and more importantly, fresh additions to everyone’s favorite Nintendo franchises.
 We’ve compiled a list of the best Nintendo Switch exclusives, and we’ve made sure that all these titles can’t be found anywhere else — even on other Nintendo consoles.
+That is, of course, unless you count the newly-announced Nintendo Switch Lite.

 Super Mario Odyssey